dailydotdev/.github/CONTRIBUTING.md

 ## Where to Contribute?

-Daily is made out of several repositories, it helps us keep the different services decoupled and deliver quickly new features.
+Daily is made out of several repositories.
+It helps us keep the different services decoupled and deliver new features quickly.
 A full list of these repositories can be found [here][projects] with a short explanation about each one.
-If you are still not sure where is the right place to contribute, ask here by [submitting an issue][submit-issue].
+If you are still not sure where the right place is to contribute, ask here by [submitting an issue][submit-issue].

 ## Found a Bug?